learn-co-curriculum/dsc-curriculum-guidelines/updating_the_conda_env/README.md

 You may still want to spot-check a few of the known-to-error lessons.
 For example, you could confirm that for a lesson that is known to timeout, the error you received was actually a `TimeoutError: Cell execution timed out`

 See the [list of known-erroring labs here](known-to-error.md)

+## Update the Environments
+The last steps are to update the [student repo](https://github.com/learn-co-curriculum/dsc-data-science-env) with the new yml files.
+This should be done in conjunction with updating any labs or lessons that need to be updated.
+Reach out to Engineering to update the environment for the in browser jupyter notebooks.